BIMIB-DISCo/ENAD-experiments/README.md

 # Getting Started

-Project of "EAD: an ensemble approach to detect adversarial examples from the hidden features of deep neural networks".
+Project of "Unity is strength: improving the detection of adversarial examples via ensembling".

 # Setup